Omegapy/Principles-of-Programming-CSC500/Critical-Thinking-1/README.md

 **Program Description:**

-The program is a simple calculator consisting of two parts.
+The program is a calculator for addition/subtraction, multiplication/division basic calculator.
-Part 1 (addition/subtraction) and Part 2 (multiplication/division).
+Part 1 addition/subtraction
-It uses basic input validation, formats console output using box-drawing characters, and implements a menu.
+Part 2 multiplication/division.

 ---